 Normally, once the regular season is over, the NHL’s Stanley Cup Playoffs are held to determine a champion and winner of the Stanley Cup.
 It’s a seeded tournament featuring four rounds of best-of-seven series between the top 16 teams from the regular season.

-In 2021, that means the four top teams from each division.
-Top seeds take on the bottom seeds in the first round, while the second and third seeds play each other.
+The three top teams from each division plus two wild card teams from each conference qualify for the playoffs.
+Top seeds take on the wild card seeds in the first round, while the second and third seeds play each other.
 The winners move on to play each other in the second round.
 The four winning teams of the second round advance to the Stanley Cup semifinals and get re-seeded based on their regular-season records.
 The top seed plays the bottom seed, and the second seed plays the third seed.
 The two winners go on to play in the Stanley Cup Finals.

 Teams take the competition to the next level in the Stanley Cup Playoffs as they fight to survive.
 Michigan sportsbooks allow you to bet on every aspect of the Stanley Cup Playoffs, including individual games and series, and who will win it all.